-After the essential, important and other criteria are selected, the NITAG indicates the relative importance of the criteria for the prioritization exercise by assigning weights to each.
-To simplify this process, the NVI Prioritization and Sequencing Framework assigns weights by criteria group (essential, important, other) rather than to each criteria individually; the default scale is 3.0 (essential) -2.0 (important) -1.0 (other).
+After the essential, significant and other criteria are selected, the NITAG indicates the relative importance of the criteria for the prioritization exercise by assigning weights to each.
+To simplify this process, the NVI Prioritization and Sequencing Tool framework assigns weights by criteria group (essential, significant, other) rather than to each criteria individually; the default scale is 3.0 (essential) - 2.0 (significant) - 1.0 (other).
 Any weighting scale can be selected, as long as higher weights indicate greater importance.
 The NITAG discusses potential weighting scales and selects weights through approved decision-making mechanism.